campsd/academic-kickstart/content/authors/daan-camps/_index.md

 - Visitors
 ---

-[Daan Camps](https://www.nersc.gov/about/nersc-staff/advanced-technologies-group/daan-camps/) is a staff member in the [Advanced Technologies Group](https://www.nersc.gov/about/nersc-staff/advanced-technologies-group/) at the [National Energy Research Scientific Computing Center (NERSC)](https://www.nersc.gov/) at [Lawrence Berkeley National Laboratory](https://www.lbl.gov).
+[Daan Camps](https://www.nersc.gov/about/nersc-staff/advanced-technologies-group/daan-camps/) is a quantum computing and HPC architecture and performance engineer in the [Advanced Technologies Group](https://www.nersc.gov/about/nersc-staff/advanced-technologies-group/) at the [National Energy Research Scientific Computing Center (NERSC)](https://www.nersc.gov/) at [Lawrence Berkeley National Laboratory](https://www.lbl.gov).
 He is interested in exploring the interface between classical HPC systems and emerging quantum computing technology.

 Prior to joining NERSC, Daan was a postdoctoral researcher in the Scalable Solvers Group at Lawrence Berkeley National Laboratory.
 He has completed projects on [quantum compilation, quantum chemistry, and machine learning for nonlinear tensor factorizations](#publications).
 Daan developed and contributed to multiple open source [software packages](#software).